 The most beautiful part of a Christian marriage is the fact that the two of us are not the only ones in it.
 We are not solely dependent upon our spouse or even ourselves to get our needs met; we can depend on God to know and enter the deepest places in our souls.
 As we meet Him in those places, we can be filled in the places where there are gaps between what I can do for myself and what my spouse can do for me (and vice versa).
 This takes pressure off our marriages to be the only place we can find intimacy and healing.

 If you recognize that your marriage is struggling and needs appropriate boundaries, we invite you to call and speak with one of our counsellors.
 Sometimes we all need a hand with seeing our situations clearly and setting goals to take the next step into greater emotional and relational health.
-Call our clergy call line at 1.888.5.CLERGY.
+Call our Clergy Care call line at 1.888.5.CLERGY.

 Wendy Kittlitz is a registered counsellor and vice-president of counselling and care ministries for Focus on the Family Canada.
 Wendy is also the Clergy Care program director.